 Occupations will include, but is not limited to: Accountants, Architects, Barristers, Chartered Surveyors, Engineers, Financial Advisers, Medical (Ambulance Workers, Dentists, Doctors, Nurses, Pilots, Police Officers, Solicitors, Teachers, Vets.

-Lenders had previously considered you to be either employed or self-employed with simple rules about what was an acceptable source of income, but as incomes become more complex, lenders are adapting their approach.
 However, lenders have a wide variety of rules about what incomes can be included in the assessment of what you can borrow, so specialist advice from a knowledgeable mortgage adviser can help you find the right lender to meet your borrowing needs.

 Sometimes mortgage applicants have insufficient income or insufficient deposit to be able to secure the required mortgage, so lenders have created a variety of innovative solutions whereby a close family member can offer support by acting as a guarantor, or being a co-mortgagee, or offering additional security to the lender.

-There can be more complicated arrangements than standard mortgages so specialist advice is essential to ensure everyone understands their obligations and responsibilities.
+These can be more complicated arrangements than standard mortgages so specialist advice is essential to ensure everyone understands their obligations and responsibilities.

 Being a foreign national living and working in the UK is not usually a bar to securing a mortgage, but understanding what the lenders’ rules are requires specialist knowledge to link your specific status to the right lender.
 Knowing what visa you have or your immigration status allows a mortgage broker to quickly find a solution.
 It may even be as simple as asking an applicant to send a share code available from the UK Government website.